Gartner’s research for the retail industry crosses all major key initiatives.

 Improving Loyalty and Retention in Retail Primer for 2016 Retail CIOs provide the necessary foundation for the business to leverage customer data in meaningful ways.
 Actionable use of customer-related information across the business to enhance the customer experience will be a key differentiator to increase market share.

-Category: big-data cool-vendors customer-analytics digital-marketing ecommerce hype-cycles it-cost-optimization merchandising-process pricing-policy retail-analytics retail-trends smart-machines social-media trends-predictions
+Category: cool-vendors customer-analytics data-and-analytics-strategies digital-marketing ecommerce hype-cycles it-cost-optimization merchandising-process pricing-policy retail-analytics retail-trends smart-machines social-media technology-and-emerging-trends

 Tags: amazon analytics assortment bi competition consumers customer-analytics customer-centricity digital ecommerce economy infocentricity merchandising multichannel omni-channel personalization price-transparency retail stores trends